-Simple.
-Effective.
-A classic.
-Geordie Shore housemates get ‘pied off’ left right and centre on the show, with the expression meaning to ditch, dumb, abandon or generally make someone feel like a mug.
+Geordie Shore housemates get ‘pied off’ left right and centre on the show, with the expression meaning to ditch, dump, abandon or generally make someone feel like a mug.

-Perhaps the most used phrase on the show ‘pure mortal’ refers to getting so, so drunk.
+Perhaps the most used phrase on the show ‘mortal’ refers to getting so, so drunk.
 Like, so drunk.

 And we don’t mean that lightly.
 Smashed, steaming and wasted are all similar phrases yet none of them are near the level of pure mortal.

-What better way to describe a soft, subtle and romantic kiss than ‘tash on’.
+What better way to describe a soft, subtle and romantic kiss than to ‘tash on’.

-Geordie Shore regular Vicky Pattinson has used the phrase so much across the series that it has actually been inducted into the Collins Dictionary.
+Geordie Shore OG Vicky Pattison used the phrase so much across the series that it actually made it into the Collins Dictionary.
 No joke.